-Nithish: I have been accepted to Rice, MAYs UNC, Kelley, and ISB.
-Kelley, Rice and Mays have offered me scholarships.
-Kelley has offered $30,000 scholarship and has also given me opportunity to work within campus where I can work 12 hours a week and earn $ 34000 over a period of two years.
-It is graduate assistant ship.
-Mays has given me $15000 scholarship and has offered me in-state tuition, so this also becomes $30000 scholarship.
-And Rice has specially offered me 75% scholarship.
+Nithish: I have been accepted to Rice, MAYs, UNC, Kelley, and ISB.
+Kelley, Rice, and Mays have offered me scholarships.
+Kelley has offered a $30,000 scholarship and has also given me the opportunity to work within the campus where I can work 12 hours a week and earn $34,000 over two years.
+It is a graduate assistantship.
+Mays has given me a $15,000 scholarship and has offered me in-state tuition, so this also becomes a $30,000 scholarship.
+And Rice has specially offered me a 75% scholarship.

 Poonam: Wonderful.
 This is a huge accomplishment.
 So how does this feel?

 Poonam: Very True.
-You are an inspiration for the reapplicants.
+You are an inspiration for the re-applicants.
 Nithish, Can you tell us a little about yourself?
 Where are you from?
-Where and what did you study as undergrad?
+Where and what did you study as an undergrad?
 What you do now?

 Nithish: I grew up in Chennai, India.
-I did my undergrad in National Institute of Technology, Tirichy, one of the top ten colleges for engineering.
+I did my undergrad at the National Institute of Technology, Trichy, one of the top ten colleges for engineering.
 I majored in Chemical Engineering.
 After graduation, I started my career in Petrofab, an oil and gas service provider.
 We build oil and gas processing plants and refineries for our clients.
 I am a process engineer in the Engineering Division, so I am into the pure engineering stream.
-I design the manufacturing processes for these facilities, and the last project I worked on was 2.3 Billion Dollar refinery project in Oman.
+I design the manufacturing processes for these facilities, and the last project I worked on was a $2.3 billion refinery project in Oman.

-Poonam: When did you start thinking about MBA?
+Poonam: When did you start thinking about an MBA?
 Why now?

-Poonam: Can you tell us your GMAT prep?
+Poonam: Can you tell us about your GMAT prep?

 Poonam: Definitely.
-What are your career goals, Nihtish?
+What are your career goals, Nithish?

-Nithish: I am working in the oil and Gas Industry, and I want to continue to do.
-Post MBA, I want to work in the business development part of the Oil and Gas industry.
-I have targeted schools in and around Texas so I can work in Houston in one of the major oil companies.
+Nithish: I am working in the Oil and Gas Industry, and I want to continue to do.
+Post-MBA, I want to work in the business development part of the Oil and Gas industry.
+I have targeted schools in and around Texas, so that I can work in Houston, in one of the major oil companies.
 That is the reason Rice and Mays are on top of my list.

 Poonam: True.
 What is the Mantra of your success?
 You succeeded at 5 schools and three of them offered you good scholarships.
 Would you like to give some pointers to prospective applicants?

 Nithish: Yes.
-Start your applications preparation early, say by April or May and apply in Round I. Never ever apply in Round III.
-I applied to Rice in Round III last year but was rejected, and then a few months later, applied in R1 and received an admit offer with 75% scholarship.
-The competition gets fierce in Round 3 as there are very few seats remaining.
-Also, for reapplicants, it gets more difficult because they have to write a reapplicant essay and explain in what ways they have strengthened their application this year.
-Since they only have a few months between Round 3 and Round 1, it becomes very challenging to justify how their application has improved.
+Start the preparation of your application early, say by April or May, and apply in Round I. Never ever apply in Round III.
+I applied to Rice in Round III last year and was rejected, and then a few months later, I applied in Round I and received an admit offer with a 75% scholarship.
+The competition gets fierce in Round III as there are very few seats remaining.
+Also, for re-applicants, it gets more difficult because they have to write a re-applicant essay and explain in what ways they have strengthened their application this year.
+Since they only have a few months between Round III and Round I, it becomes very challenging to justify how their application has improved.